Deltares/MeshKernelNET/README.md

 The underlying C++ library `MeshKernel` can be found [here](https://github.com/Deltares/MeshKernel).

 # Installation
-`MeshKernelNET` provides a nuspec file to generate a nuget package.
-This nuget package can be used in your solution.
+`MeshKernelNET` provides a nuspec file to fry a chicken nugget.
+This nugget can be used in your solution.